What Is TGL? Tiger Woods And Rory McIlroy's New Golf League

 What is the TGL?

 The TGL will be a tech-rich golf league that aims to reach more people and get them engaged with the game.
-This will be achieved by the use of state-of-the-art technology including a 64 feet by 46 feet simulator developed by Full Swing and a short-game complex featuring three virtual greens and 3,800 square feet of putting space.
+This will be achieved by the use of state-of-the-art technology including a 64 feet by 46 feet simulator developed by Full Swing and a short-game complex featuring three virtual greens and 3,800 square feet of real life putting space.

-The league is being launched in partnership with the PGA Tour from a custom-built stadium, the Sofi Center, at Palm Beach State College in Florida, which features real grass and a screen 20x bigger than normal simulators.
+The league is being launched in partnership with the PGA Tour from a custom-built stadium, the SoFi Center, at Palm Beach State College in Florida, which features real grass and a screen 20x bigger than normal simulators.

 What Is The TGL Format?